 What does the ICH E6 R3 mean for clinical trial data archiving?

 For context, ICH stands for International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use.
 This international council is a collaborative effort between regulatory authorities and the pharmaceutical industry.
-Their purpose is to discuss scientific and technical matters related to the development and registration of pharmaceutical products.
+Their purpose is to discuss scientific and technical matters related to the archival of documents in clinical trials and registration of pharmaceutical products.

 3.16.1 (e)The sponsor should ensure that documented processes are implemented to ensure the data integrity for the full data life cycle.

 To break this down further, the full data life cycle extends to the required period whereby data is to be disposed (after the retention period).
-For example, in EU regulation requirements, this extends to 25 years after the trial has concluded.
-The main concern is ensuring data integrity for this entire period.
+For example, in EU and UK regulation requirements, this extends to 25 years after the trial has concluded.
+The main concern when archiving clinical trial data is ensuring data integrity for this entire period.

 3.16.1 (u)The sponsor should ensure that trial data are protected from unauthorised access, disclosure, dissemination or alteration and from inappropriate destruction or accidental loss.

-Here, it is referring to the responsibility of the sponsor to ensure that data protected from any activity that can risk its integrity.
+Here, it is referring to the responsibility of the sponsor to ensure that archived essential records are protected from any activity that can risk its integrity.
 This includes safeguarding against data loss, corruption, unauthorised access, disclosure, dissemination or alteration.

-What is not explicitly mentioned here, but is reflected amongst the guidelines as a whole, is that this management of data goes beyond trial closure.
+What is not explicitly mentioned here, but is reflected amongst the ICH E6 for good clinical practice guidelines as a whole, is that this management of clinical data goes beyond trial closure.
 The data lifecycle depends on the relevant regulatory body but ends at the destruction of data past the retention period.

-As such, the safeguarding of data from the defined above risks, extends beyond trial closure and into data retention periods.
-Overall, it is the sponsor’s responsibility to ensure the safeguarding throughout this period.
+As such, the safeguarding of clinical data from the defined above risks, extends beyond trial closure and into data retention periods.
+Overall, it is the sponsor’s responsibility to ensure the safeguarding throughout this period to ensure compliance with ICH GCP archiving requirements.

 3.16.3 (a) The sponsor (or subsequent owners of the data) should retain all of the sponsor-specific essential records pertaining to the trial in conformance with the applicable regulatory requirement(s).

-The emphasis here is placed on the sponsor’s responsibility (or anyone who takes ownership of the data in future) to retain their specific records relating to the trial.
-Retaining the data must be done in accordance with applicable regulatory requirements.
+The emphasis here is placed on the sponsor’s responsibility (or anyone who takes ownership of the data in future) to retain their essential records relating to the trial.
+Retaining the data must be done in accordance with applicable GCP archiving regulatory requirements.
 For example, sponsors adhering to EU Regulation 536 are required to retain clinical trial data for 25 years.

-The action of retaining data is unfortunately not as simple as placing it in a box and leaving it until its required.
-Retention under regulation means to ensure the completeness, accessibility and readability of records throughout the retention period.
+The action of retaining data is unfortunately not as simple as placing it in a box and leaving it until it’s required.
+Following GCP archiving requirements, retention under regulation means ensuring the completeness, accessibility and readability of records throughout the retention period.
 The responsibility of this ultimately falls on the sponsor.

 3.16.3 (c) The sponsor should report any transfer of ownership of the essential records to the appropriate authority(ies) as required by the applicable regulatory requirement(s).

-For instance, say the drug in question is being purchased by another pharmaceutical company, all the clinical trial data must be transferred to the new owner.
-This clause requires sponsors to also report this transfer of ownership to the applicable authorities.
+For instance, say the drug in question is being purchased by another pharmaceutical company, all the archived clinical trial data must be transferred to the new owner.
+This clause requires ICH GCP archiving requirements state sponsors must to also report this transfer of ownership to the applicable authorities.

-Overall, this clause is to ensure clear and documented record trails are established regarding the ownership of essential documents.
+Overall, this ICH GCP clause is to ensure clear and documented record trails are established regarding the ownership of essential documents.
 Therefore, authorities can maintain oversight and access to these trial records if needed.

 3.16.4 (a) The sponsor should ensure that it is specified in the protocol or other documented agreement that the investigator(s)/institution(s) provide direct access to source records for trial-related monitoring, audits, IRB/IEC review and regulatory inspection.